8n8/bigwebthing/README.md

 # Storing

 A user's data is stored in a local cache, in IndexedDB in their browser.
-There is also a storage server, so the data can be synchronised between machines and backed up.

 # Sharing